menu

 Setting & Lifestyle

-Taylors Island is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Taylors Island is a great place for families with children to consider.
+First of all, many other families with children live here, making Taylors Island a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The town’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Taylors Island has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Taylors Island’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-One of the nice things about Taylors Island is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Taylors Island is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Demographics

-The per capita income in Taylors Island in 2022 was $45,495, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $181,980 for a family of four.
+The per capita income in Taylors Island in 2022 was $99,798, which is wealthy relative to Maryland and the nation.
+This equates to an annual income of $399,192 for a family of four.

 The people who call Taylors Island home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Taylors Island residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Taylors Island include English, German, Irish, Russian, and Scottish.
+The greatest number of Taylors Island residents report their race to be White.
+Important ancestries of people in Taylors Island include German, English, Irish, French, and Scottish.

 The most common language spoken in Taylors Island is English.
 Other important languages spoken here include Italian and African languages.